warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-oapp/test/run-a-local-chain.md

 You'll see blocks being produced and height incrementing.

 :::note
-You can check the settings of your node in the genesis fine: `$HOME/.warden/config/genesis.json`.
+You can check the settings of your node in the genesis file: `$HOME/.warden/config/genesis.json`.
 There you'll find two validator addresses, a Keychain, a Space, and other settings.
 See `accounts`, `keychains`, `spaces`, etc.
 :::

 ### Option 2.
 Use the devnet snapshot